atinfo/awesome-test-automation/automation-and-testing-as-service.md

 * [endtest.io](https://endtest.io/) - Endtest is the leading test automation vendor providing a complete software platform to help organizations efficiently build automated end-to-end tests for Web and Mobile Applications.
 * [testsigma.com](https://testsigma.com/) A powerful open source end-to-end test automation platform for web Apps, mobile apps, and APIs to build stable and reliable tests quickly @DevOps speed.
 * [DoesQA](https://does.qa/) Codeless test automation with a simple, intuitive drag-and-drop user interface.
 Run your tests on multiple browsers, emulated devices and with full concurrency as standard.
+* [Caqui](https://douglasdcm.github.io/caqui/) Caqui executes commands against Drivers synchronously and asynchronously.
+The intention is that the user does not worry about which Driver they're using.
+It can be WebDrivers like Selenium, MobileDrivers like Appium, or DesktopDrivers like Winium.
+* [Guara](https://guara.readthedocs.io/en/latest/) Guará is a Python framework designed to simplify UI test automation.
+Inspired by design patterns like Page Objects, App Actions, and Screenplay, Guará focuses on Page Transactions—encapsulating user interactions (transactions) on web pages, such as Login, Logout, or Form Submissions.
+It’s not just a tool; it’s a programming pattern that can be adapted to any web driver.

 ## API test automation and testing
 * [MockLab](http://get.mocklab.io?utm_source=awesome-test-automation&utm_medium=automation-and-testing-as-service) is a hosted API simulation tool built on WireMock (maintaining 100% API compatibility).
 It supports flexible request/response stubbing for any HTTP-based protocol, response templating with Handlebars, conditional proxying and fault injection.